University of Abra

-The University of Abra (UAbra), formerly Abra State Institute of Sciences and Technology (ASIST), is a public, non-sectarian, state-funded university in Abra, Philippines.
-Its main campus is located in Lagangilang and has satellite campuses in La Paz and in the capital town of Bangued.
+The University of Abra (UAbra), formerly the Abra State Institute of Sciences and Technology (ASIST), is a public, non-sectarian, state-funded university in Abra, Philippines.
+Its main campus is located in Lagangilang, with satellite campuses in La Paz and the provincial capital, Bangued.

-ASIST was converted to university status by decree of Republic Act 11574 or the "University of Abra Law" which was approved on July 23, 2021.
+ASIST was converted into a university through Republic Act No. 11574, also known as the University of Abra Law, which was approved on July 23, 2021.

-The gymnasium at Bangued campus, named Gov. Andres B. Bernos Memorial Gymnasium, is also used as the home venue of the Maharlika Pilipinas Basketball League's Abra Weavers.
+The Gov. Andres B. Bernos Memorial Gymnasium at the Bangued campus serves as the home venue of the Maharlika Pilipinas Basketball League (MPBL) team Abra Weavers.

 Academics

 Previous badge used until 2021 while under the name ASIST.